Skip to content

 • ✅ Scales horizontally as teams grow

-You're ready for Chapter 05: Database Migrations, where you'll implement this design in actual MySQL migrations.
-Bring this ERD with you—you'll reference it constantly as you create each table.
+You’re ready for Chapter 05: Database Migrations, where you’ll implement this design in actual MySQL migrations.
+Reference the entity specifications from this chapter—you’ll use them constantly as you create each table.

-For Visual Learners: Print out or save the ERD from this chapter.
-Many developers keep it nearby while coding to stay oriented in the data model.
+For Visual Learners: Consider creating your own diagram using draw.io, Lucidchart, or dbdiagram.io based on the entity specifications.
+Many developers keep a visual reference nearby while coding to stay oriented in the data model.

-For Implementation: Download or bookmark the field specifications and index requirements.
-You'll copy them directly into your migration files.
+For Implementation: Bookmark the field specifications and index requirements from Step 2.
+You’ll copy them directly into your migration files.